Veteran’s Family Caregivers

 Caregiver support coordinators are available to help you understand and enroll in these programs.
 Use the Caregiver Support Coordinator search tool to contact your local caregiver support coordinator, or call the Caregiver Support Line at 1-855-260-3274 (available toll free from 8 a.m. to 8 p.m.
 EST).

-Salute to Recovery at AACSalute to Recovery is a comprehensive program at Desert Hope Treatment Center, an American Addiction Centers (AAC) treatment facility in Las Vegas, Nevada.
+Salute to Recovery is a comprehensive program at Desert Hope Treatment Center, an American Addiction Centers (AAC) treatment facility in Las Vegas, Nevada.
 Salute to Recovery is designed for veterans with co-occurring mental health and substance abuse who have symptoms that severely impact themselves and the people round them.
 Learn how VA benefits may cover treatment.

 Treatment is based on a team approach and focuses on promoting resilience through successful methods of helping veterans engage in positive decision-making and sustainable positive changes in their lives.
 Evidence-based treatments include: